Imshepherd/dynamic-revision-of-deep-learning-model/README.md

 ![procedure_of_blup](https://github.com/Imshepherd/dynamic-revision-of-deep-learning-model/blob/main/docs/images/procedure_of_blup.png "Procedure of BLUP")

 The DLM predictions via ECGs is revised with the personal best linear unbiased prediction (BLUP) on follow-up ECGs.
 The personal BLUP is calculated by the parameters from LMMs, the previous DLM predictions, and the corresponding ground truth.
-The black box indicated the dynamic revision of DLM prediction.
+The black box indicated the result of  the dynamic revision.
 The detail of method and results are presented in:<br>

   * YS Lou and C Lin, "Dynamic deep learning algorithm prediction for patients with multiple visits in electrocardiogram analysis", submitted to journal in November 2021.